 All investments involve risk.
-This section describes various risks that can impact the value of the securities in the trust.
+This section describes various risks that can impact the value of the securities in your trust.
 You should understand these risks before you invest.
-Refer to the "Principal Risk Considerations" in Part A in this prospectus for a list of the principal risk considerations related to an investment in the trust.
+Refer to the "Principal Risk Considerations" in Part A for your trust in this prospectus for a list of the principal risk considerations related to an investment in your trust.
 If the value of the securities falls, the value of the units will also fall.
-No one can guarantee that the trust will achieve its objective or that your investment return will be positive over any period.
+No one can guarantee that your trust will achieve its objective or that your investment return will be positive over any period.

 MARKET RISK.
-Market risk is the risk that the value of the securities in the trust will fluctuate.
+Market risk is the risk that the value of the securities in your trust will fluctuate.
 This could cause the value of your units to fall below your original purchase price.
 Market value fluctuates in response to various factors.
 These can include changes in interest rates, inflation, the financial condition of a security's issuer, perceptions of the issuer, or ratings on a security.
 Even though the portfolio is supervised, you should remember that the portfolio is not managed.
-The trust will not sell a security solely because the market value falls as is possible in a managed fund.
+Your trust will not sell a security solely because the market value falls as is possible in a managed fund.
 First detected in late 2019, COVID-19 spread rapidly around the globe which led the World Health Organization to declare the COVID-19 outbreak a pandemic in March 2020.
 The COVID-19 pandemic has adversely affected commercial activities, disrupted supply chains and greatly increased market volatility.
-Many countries have reacted to this crisis through prevention measures, such as quarantines, and government intervention, including placing restrictions on travel and business operations.
-These measures along with the general uncertainty caused from this pandemic has resulted in a decline in consumer demand across many industries and imposed significant costs on governmental and business entities.
-The potential economic impacts of the COVID-19 pandemic, or any future public health crisis, are impossible to predict and could result in adverse market conditions which may negatively impact the performance of the securities in the portfolio and the trust.
+Many countries reacted to the COVID-19 pandemic through prevention measures, such as guarantines, and government intervention, including placing restrictions on travel and business operations.
+These measures along with the general uncertainty caused from this pandemic, including emerging variants, has resulted in a decline in consumer demand across many industries and imposed significant costs on governmental and business entities.
+The potential economic impact of the COVID-19 pandemic, or any future public health crisis, is impossible to predict and could result in adverse market conditions which may negatively impact the performance of the securities in the portfolio and your trust.